SAP-samples/ui5-typescript-control-library/README.md

 Also in contrast to the custom control in that other project, the Renderer is implemented in a separate file, like it is typically done in the original UI5 libraries.
 But both options are equally valid.

+Make sure to export the control class as default export and to do it immediately when the class is defined, otherwise you will run into trouble using the TSinterface generator.

 The following is not specific to TypeScript, but you may not be aware: at the beginning of the file, there is a `${copyright}` placeholder.
 When you don't remove it, it will be replaced during the UI5 build with content from the `.library` file.